 Brief overview of Photon, subscriptions, hosting options and how to start.

-The Public Cloud service runs a fixed logic, so the clients need to be authoritative.
+The service runs a fixed logic, so you can’t implement your own server-side game logic.
+Instead, the clients need to be authoritative.

 Follow these steps when you bought an asset that includes a Photon Cloud subscription: